ahills/browse/README.md

 ## Installation

 Just copy `browse` to somewhere on your path.
-Create links to the executable to invoke configured behavior (see below).
+Create links to the executable to invoke configured behavior (see below). `surf` should be patched with the included `surf-option-cachefolder.patch` file.

 ## Environment Variables